 Often there will be quite a few more than this, but try not to go too granular or else the chart could become too complex to use effectively later.
 If you’re following a clear list of deliverables for the project you can also look at listing these.

 Step 3: Assign The RACI To Each Role And Task

 Work through each task and think about the different roles and what they should be responsible for.
-Every task or deliverable should have Responsible and Accountable at least.
-Make sure there is only one role or name assigned to Accountable—this is really important.
-Think carefully about who should be Consulted whilst the task is ongoing, and who should be Informed once the task is complete.
+Every task or deliverable should have a responsible and an accountable at least. make sure there is only one role or name assigned to be accountable—this is really important.
+Think carefully about who should be consulted whilst the task is ongoing, and who should be informed once the task is complete.

 Take a look at my LOTR RACI example below.
 Frodo is responsible for getting the ring to Mordor.
-Gandalf, as leader of the Fellowship, is Accountable.
-However, Sam helps Frodo along the way—he is Consulted, i.e. actively involved.
-(NB you might disagree with some of my assignments below, but hey, I had no stakeholders to discuss and agree on this with!)
+Gandalf, as leader of the Fellowship, is accountable.
+However, Sam helps Frodo along the way—he is consulted, i.e. actively involved.
+(You might disagree with some of my assignments below, but hey, I had no stakeholders to discuss and agree on this with!)

 Step 4: Agree on This With Your Team

 This is so important—align any assumptions you have made with your team members, and do not do this in a silo.
 Get the Fellowship together!
 If you haven’t gone through roles with people, have a quick chat through how you’ve set up the RACI, and make sure everyone is happy with their roles and responsibilities on the project.